 In the book Light of The World, Christ, it is written that Annas was silenced by his categorical response.
 Fearing lest Christ might say something about his way of behaving, which he preferred to keep hidden, Annas said nothing more to Him then.
 When he saw Anna silenced, one of his servants, filled with anger, struck the Lord Christ across the face, saying: Is this how you answer the high priest?

 In John chapter 18, we find out that Caiaphas gave the Jews this advice: It is expedient for one man to die for the people.

 Since he served as a high priest, Caiaphas even prophesied when he spoke these words, but he never fully understood their meaning.
-The death of the Lamb of God was to bring benefits, but not only to the Jews; it was to make possible the redemption of all mankind from the bondage of sin and death.
+The death of the Lamb of God was to bring benefits not only to the Jews; it was to make possible the redemption of all humanity from the bondage of sin and death.

 Caiaphas cause of death